 - 1. Notice of Receipt and Acknowledgment.
 The permit is not valid and development shall not commence until a copy of the permit, signed by the permittee or authorized agent, acknowledging receipt of the permit and acceptance of the terms and conditions, is returned to the Commission office. - 2.
 Expiration.
-If development has not commenced, the permit will expire two years from the date this permit is reported to the Commission.
+If development has not commenced, the permit will expire two years from the date the Commission voted on the application.
 Development shall be pursued in a diligent manner and completed in a reasonable period of time.
 Application for extension of the permit must be made prior to the expiration date. - 3.
 Interpretation.
 Any questions of intent or interpretation of any term or condition will be resolved by the Executive Director or the Commission. - 4.
 Assignment.
 The permit may be assigned to any qualified person, provided assignee files with the Commission an affidavit accepting all terms and conditions of the permit. - 5.
 Terms and Conditions Run with the Land.
 These terms and conditions shall be perpetual, and it is the intention of the Commission and the permittee to bind all future owners and possessors of the subject property to the terms and conditions.

-SPECIAL CONDITIONS: See pages four to eight.
+SPECIAL CONDITIONS: See pages six thru nine.